-When you look for a definition of leadership, it can be easy to get overwhelmed, as there are a multitude of answers.
-But, for me, that’s what makes the topic so rich.
+When you look for a definition of leadership, it can be easy to get overwhelmed.
+There are a multitude of perspectives out there about it, in addition to a good number of myths.
+But, for me, that’s what makes the topic so interesting.
 It’s one of those concepts that doesn’t just have one clean-cut description.
-I think of it as a kaleidoscope — there are many different things to see and discover, especially as the turn of a situation or a change in direction can require a different type of leadership.
+I think of it as a kaleidoscope — there are many different things to see and discover, especially as a change in situation can require a different leadership approach.

 So that brings us back to the question of “What is it?!”
 In all my reading, studying about and living through leadership, I believe there are a handful of core, must-have aspects: